 Use process enclosures and/or exhaust ventilation to keep airborne dust concentrations below the applicable occupational exposure limit.
-Depending on processing requirements, equipment, and the composition, concentration, and energy requirements of intermediates and/or finished products, dust control systems may require explosion relief vents, or an explosion suppression system, or an oxygendeficient environment.
-Ensure that eyewash stations and safety showers are close to the workstation location.
+Depending on processing requirements, equipment, and the composition,

 Local exhaust ventilation recommended for all transfer points to mixers, blenders, batch feeding processes and point sources that may release dust to work environment.
 Recommend mechanical handling to minimise human contact with dust.